ADkrishnak/Blockchin/README.md

 Overview

-BlockCert is a decentralized application (DApp) that enables secure issuance and verification of academic certificates using blockchain technology.
+BlockCert is a decentralized application that enables secure issuance and verification of academic certificates using blockchain technology.

-Instead of relying on manual verification or centralized databases, certificate authenticity is validated through cryptographic hashing and immutable smart contracts deployed on Ethereum.
+Certificates are validated through SHA-256 cryptographic hashing and stored immutably via smart contracts on Ethereum.

-This eliminates certificate forgery, reduces verification time, and ensures tamper-proof record storage.
+No certificate files are stored on-chain — only secure hash proofs.

 Problem

+Traditional certificate verification:

+Manual and time-consuming

+Vulnerable to forgery

+Dependent on centralized systems

-Academic credential fraud is increasing globally.
-Traditional verification methods:
+Academic credential fraud is rising.
+Verification needs to be instant, tamper-proof, and decentralized.

-Require manual checks

-Take days or weeks

-Depend on centralized databases

-Are vulnerable to tampering

-BlockCert solves this by storing cryptographic proofs of certificates on-chain.

 Solution

-The institution uploads a certificate file.
+Upload certificate

-The system generates a SHA-256 hash of the file.
+Generate SHA-256 hash

-The hash is stored on the blockchain via a smart contract.
+Store hash on blockchain

-Anyone can verify a certificate by re-hashing the file and matching it against the on-chain record.
+Verify by re-hashing and matching on-chain

-No actual certificate files are stored on-chain — only cryptographic hashes.
+Fast.
+Secure.
+Trustless.

 Smart Contract

-Written in Solidity (v0.8.21).
+Built with Solidity (v0.8.21)

-Core Functions
+Core Functions:

 issueCertificate(studentId, hash)